vcstools/rosinstall/doc/rosinstall.rst

 =========

 The model of rosinstall is that a config maintains a list of elements, and performs defines operations on the list.
-The config class irs responsible for ensuring consistency, such as not having two elements with the same localname.
+The config class is responsible for ensuring consistency, such as not having two elements with the same localname.